MCP Gateway + LLM Gateway. Identity-First Connectivity™ for AI.

 Multi-provider routing

-Route across OpenAI, Anthropic, Azure OpenAI, AWS Bedrock, Google Vertex AI, Ollama, and any OpenAI-compatible endpoint.
+Route across OpenAI, Anthropic, Azure OpenAI, AWS Bedrock, Google Vertex AI, Ollama, and any OpenAI-compatible endpoint without changing client code.

 Semantic routing

 Picks the best model per request.
-Local-first, runs entirely on Ollama.
 Three-layer cascade: heuristics, embeddings, optional LLM classifier.

 Ollama load balancing